Tejas-Bhosale123/Machine-Learning-/README.md

 This project showcases a complete Data Science pipeline integrating Machine Learning to solve a real-world problem using Python.
-It includes data preprocessing, exploratory analysis, model training, evaluation, and final predictions
+It includes data preprocessing, exploratory analysis, model training, evaluation, and final predictions.

 ✅ Key Highlights
 📊 Data Cleaning and Preprocessing